jonelantha/gatsby-s3-action/README.md

 - Fast - uses AWS Cli commands for mass file operations which only create/modify files as needed.
 - Suitable for hosting with or without CloudFront.
 If a CloudFront distribution is specified then it will be invalidated after deployment.

+Please review the associated [GitHub Actions powered Gatsby AWS how-to guide](https://blog.elantha.com/gatsby-s3-cloudfront/) if you're interested in setting up a Gatsby site on AWS from scratch.

 ## S3 Static Website Hosting

 This section describes the use of this action if you're hosting directly from an S3 bucket using **S3 Static Website Hosting** (without CloudFront).
 If you're using CloudFront please see the section below.